simpleinjector/Documentation/source/aop.rst

 The previous example shows the conditional registration of the *AccessValidationCommandHandlerDecorator<T>* decorator.
 It is applied in case the closed *TCommand* type (of *ICommandHandler<TCommand>*) implements the *IAccessRestricted* interface.

 Simple Injector will automatically apply decorators conditionally based on defined `generic type constraints <https://msdn.microsoft.com/en-us/library/d5x73970.aspx>`_.
-We can therefore define the *AccessValidationCommandHandlerDecorator<T>* with a generic type constraint, as follows:
+You can, therefore, define the *AccessValidationCommandHandlerDecorator<T>* with a generic type constraint:

 .. code-block:: c#